 How Much Do Online Criminal Justice Degrees Cost?

 In most cases, tuition for undergraduate credits is less expensive than tuition for graduate credits.
 Further, tuition rates per credit for associate's degrees in criminal justice are typically less expensive than those for bachelor's degrees.
 Although online criminal justice bachelor's degree credits cost less than those for a master's degree, the total tuition costs for online undergraduate degrees may be more expensive due to the number of credit hours required to complete the program.
 Bachelor's programs generally demand about 120 credit hours, while master's programs only require about 33 credit hours.
 Tuition for a bachelor's degree may be decreased by completing general education and elective credits at a less expensive community college.

 Private vs. Public Schools

 Private schools are often more expensive than public schools.
 However, the difference in tuition is hard to pinpoint.
 For example, tuition for a private school with no fluctuation for out-of-state students may be significantly less than a public school that increases costs for non-residents.
-Also, a less prestigious private school may have lower tuition rates than a more popular, highly-rated public university.
+Also, a less prestigious private school may have lower tuition rates than a more popular, highly-ranked public university.

 Related to How Much Do Online Criminal Justice Degrees Cost?